 While you learn how to insert degree symbol in Excel or how to type degree symbol in Mac.
 Know that this is just a specific symbol used often.
-Sometimes,, we might use it only for a specific category of data, for an example: To measure the temperature.
+Sometimes,, we might use it only for a specific category of data, for example: To measure the temperature.

-One very important thing is that these methods are same whether you’re doing it in Excel or Mac.
+One very important thing is that these methods are the same whether you’re doing it in Excel or Mac.

 You can even check out: